 - Access to Adwords express, for those who don’t want to actively manage PPC campaigns

-Again, this is more for support of global missions.
+Again, this is more for the support of global missions.

 YouTube Donation Card

-This is an amazing free tool for nonprofits that use a lot of video to promote what they are trying to do.
+This is an amazing free tool for nonprofits that use a lot of videos to promote what they are trying to do.